bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 more or less to a C translation unit.
 It is a collection of functions and global variables that may contain references to external symbols too.

-In Cretonne IL, the largest representable unit is the *function*.
+In Cretonne IR, the largest representable unit is the *function*.
 This is so that functions can easily be compiled in parallel without worrying about references to shared data structures.
 Cretonne does not have any inter-procedural optimizations like inlining.

 An LLVM IR function is a graph of *basic blocks*.
-A Cretonne IL function is a graph of *extended basic blocks* that may contain internal branch instructions.
+A Cretonne IR function is a graph of *extended basic blocks* that may contain internal branch instructions.
 The main difference is that an LLVM conditional branch instruction has two target basic blocks---a true and a false edge.
 A Cretonne branch instruction